FOR A SAFER SPACE

 Mad

-- A self-chosen identity for those use mental health services currently, or have used mental health services in the past.
-Typically referring to a mental illness.
+- A self-chosen identity for those use mental health services currently, or have used

 Neurodiverse/Neurodivergent

-- An individual whose cognitive functioning is deemed to be outside of what is considered “normal” by society at large.
+- An individual whose cognitive functioning is deemed to be outside of what is

 Obsession